apereo/cas/docs/cas-server-documentation/installation/OAuth-OpenId-Authentication.md

 | `generateRefreshToken`            | Whether a refresh token should be generated along with the access token.
 Default is `false`.
 | `jsonFormat`                      | Whether oauth responses for access tokens, etc should be produced as JSON.
 Default is `false`.
 | `serviceId`                       | The pattern that authorizes the redirect URI(s), or same as `clientId` in case `redirect_uri` is not required by the grant type.

+<div class="alert alert-info"><strong>Keep What You Need!</strong><p>You are encouraged to only keep and maintain properties and settings needed for a
+particular integration.
+It is UNNECESSARY to grab a copy of all service fields and try to configure them yet again based on their default.
+While you may wish to keep a copy as a reference, this strategy would ultimately lead to poor upgrades increasing chances of breaking changes and a messy deployment at that.</p></div>

 Service definitions are typically managed by the [service management](Service-Management.html) facility.